 Most people-search platforms have their own process for opting out and removing your personal info.
 Following each site’s instructions is key to deleting your personal data from search and erasing a very real threat to your privacy, safety, and online reputation.

-Unfortunately, finding each site’s opt-out process and completing each step correctly can be a challenge.
-Even finding the page to begin removal on sites like Whitepages can be a chore.
+Unfortunately, finding each site’s opt-out process and completing each step correctly can be challenging.
+Even finding the page to begin the Whitepages opt out process can be a chore.
 This is because it’s not in any site’s interest to make the removal process easy.

 What’s more: getting your personal records removed isn’t always a given.
 This can make opting out a frustrating task that leaves many throwing up their hands and giving up completely.

 So, how do I remove my information from Whitepages for good?
 What do I need to erase my online identity from other similar websites?

 Online monitoring and reputation management are the answer